-Section 19 - Local No. 4 SEIU Health and Welfare Fund Appointment of Personal Representative
+Section 18 - Local No. 4 SEIU Health and Welfare Fund Appointment of Personal Representative

 I, [Name of Participant or Beneficiary]

 Mailing address:

 Phone: ()

-hereby designate: [Name of Authorized Representative]
+hereby designate: [N Name of Authorized Representative]

 Mailing address:

 Phone: ()

-Relationship to Participant or Beneficiary to act on my behalf
+Relationship to Parti cipant or Beneficiary to act on my behalf

-I authorize my Personal Representative to act for me in receiving any information that is (or would be) provided to me as a participant/beneficiary of the plan, including but not limited to, any information that relates to my claim for coverage or benefits under the Plan and any individual rights that I have regarding my protected health information under HIPAA.

-[Or alternatively, --- I authorize my Personal Representative to act for me in receiving the following protected health information to conduct the following functions on my behalf:
+provided to me as a relates to my claim to my protected health Or alternatively, participant/beneficiary of the properties or coverage or benefits under tinformation under HIPAA. me in receiving any information that is (or value) plan, including but not limited to, any information the Plan and any individual rights that I have a presentative to act for me in receiving the right functions on my behalf: ation that regarding

-I understand that this designation is subject to approval by the Plan.
-I also understand that, once approved, this designation will remain in effect unless I revoke it.
-I understand that I have the right to revoke this designation at any time by submitting a signed statement to that effect to the Plan Office.
+this designation will designation at any ti remain in effect unless I revolute by submitting a signed state oval by the Plan.
+I also understand that, once a bke it.
+I understand that I have the right to rement to that effect to the Plan Office.
+Recognition of Personal Representative.

-I certify that I have reviewed the Plan's Policy for Recognition of Personal Representative.

-Participant or Beneficiaries' Signature
+Participant or Bene ficiaries' Signature Date

-Date

-Authorized Representative's Signature
+Authorized Represe entative's Signature

-Date